oracle-livelabs/security/database/advanced/data-masking-subsetting-TTT24/data-masking-subsetting.md

     - **Sensitive Column Discovery Jobs:** Shows a list of discovery jobs.
     - **Discovered Columns:** When you highlight any discovery job, this section will display a list of discovered columns for that job.

-4. Fill in the following details on the **Create Sensitive Column Discovery job** page:
+4. Fill in the following details on the **Create Sensitive Column Discovery Job** page:

 - Database Named Credentials: *`DMS_ADMIN`*.
 - Applications: *`EMPLOYEESEARCH_DEV`* (Start typing to select from the drop-down).